 Low-birthweight babies have a greater than average chance of medical problems including:

 The primary reasons babies are born below normal weight are premature birth, and fetal growth restriction.
 Birth defects and fetal infections also play a role.
 The best way to minimize your risk of a low birthweight delivery is with excellent prenatal care.
-Ideally, begin seeing Dr. Jenkins or Dr. Falae before you conceive, or as soon as you suspect you might be pregnant.
+Ideally, begin seeing Drs Jenkins, Roy, Ramirez or Ikwuagwu before you conceive, or as soon as you suspect you might be pregnant.
 The doctor works with you to eliminate risk factors such as smoking, alcohol consumption, and abuse of street or prescription drugs.
 With control of chronic disease, a healthy eating plan, and routine monitoring, your chance of having a full-term, healthy baby increases dramatically.

 We offer general care, gynecology, and obstetrics services that span all stages of a woman's life.
 Dr. Taryll L. Jenkins, MD received his undergraduate degree from Louisiana State University and Doctorate of Medicine from Meharry Medical College School of Medicine, TN.
 He completed his residency training at the University of Texas and Hermann Hospital, TX and is Board-certified from the American College of Obstetrics and Gynecology, with years of research experience.